Johannes Schober: Abortive bid for the chancellorship

-The fourteen parties in Austria's Constituent Assembly had radically different visions regarding the constitutional, territorial, and economic future of their demoralized, impoverished rump state.
+The fourteen parties in Austria's Constituent Assembly had radically different visions regarding the constitutional, territorial, and economic future of their demoralised, impoverished rump state.
 The government, a grand coalition of Social Democrats and Christian Social Party, found itself blocked at every turn by party leaders' unwillingness to compromise.
 No other alliance would have commanded the support of a stable parliamentary majority.
 Austrians began to warm to the idea of a "cabinet of civil servants" ("Beamtenkabinett"), a government of senior career bureaucrats who would be loyal to the State and not to any particular ideological camp.
 The Habsburg Empire had consciously cultivated an ethos of partisan neutrality in its civil servants.
 A pool of highly educated middle-aged administrators who counted sober professionalism as an important aspect of their self-image stood ready to be tapped.

 When the grand coalition fell apart in June 1920, Schober looked like the man of the hour to many.
 He was known to be close to the pan-German cause but still considered nonpartisan.
 Ignaz Seipel, chairman of the Christian Social Party, was reluctant to assume the chancellorship because of the difficult decisions and general hardship he knew still lay ahead; he wanted someone else to do the dirty work.

 Schober was respected across party divides for his competence and effectiveness.
 He also enjoyed a reputation for personal integrity, an important point in a country sick of corruption and nepotism.
 All but unanimously, the new National Council invited Schober to draw up a list of ministers.
 When Schober chose Josef Redlich as his Finance Minister, a post that Redlich had already held for a short while during the final days of the collapsing Empire, the Greater German People's Party vetoed Redlich on the grounds that Redlich was Jewish.
 Schober bowed out.
 Michael Mayr became chancellor in his stead.